Dragennd/NetworkAnalyzer/README.md

 # NetworkAnalyzer

 The Network Analyzer is a network monitoring and troubleshooting tool built in C# for use with the Windows Operating System.
-It downloads as a single EXE for quick launch on any computer and easy portability.
+It downloads as a single EXE for quick launch on any computer and while maintaining portability.

 ## Current Features